Testerinopapa/chessanalyzer/README.md

+# ♟️ ChessAnalyzer — Play, Analyze, and Review with Flair ✨

-ChessAnalyzer is a Next.js + TypeScript app for analyzing chess games with Stockfish, CAPS1‑style grading, and a clean UI.
-It supports analyzing locally played games and PGN imports, with post‑match reports, blunder detection, and opening book integration.
+ChessAnalyzer is a modern Next.js + TypeScript app for analyzing chess games with Stockfish.
+It features CAPS1‑style grading, engaging UI, per‑move annotations, and shareable post‑match reports.
+Analyze live games you play in the app or import PGNs with a click. 💡

-## Getting Started
+## 🚀 Getting Started

 First, run the development server: